-The ability to express either dynamic or stative meaning is particularly associated with the passive rather than the active voice.
+The choice between dynamic or stative meaning is particularly offered by the passive rather than the active voice.
 This is because many verbs are able only in the passive voice to express both meanings.
 Take the verb EDUCATE.
 It is hard to see how the active form educates could ever be stative, whereas the passive is educated could easily be either dynamic or stative:

 (c) Descartes was educated at a Jesuit college.